USS Devastator completes 7-month maintenance period 18 days early

 |0

-This work, USS Devastator completes 7-month maintenance period 18 days early [Image 1799 of 1799], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Devastator completes 7-month maintenance period 18 days early, by Ashleigh Whitney, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT